-Hamas announces ceasefire with Israel
+Hamas says Gaza ceasefire reached with Israel

 -

-Hamas announces ceasefire with Israel
+Hamas says Gaza ceasefire reached with Israel

 The Hamas militant group has said a ceasefire has been reached to end the latest round of fighting with Israel.